MaxJ02/DS18B20-rpi-pico/README.md

 ### 2. Connect the DS18x20 Sensor

-Connect the DS18x20 temperature sensor to the correct GPIO pin as per the sensor's datasheet or refering to the picture below:
+Connect one or several DS18x20 temperature sensor(s) to the correct GPIO pin as per the sensor's datasheet or refering to the picture below:
 ![TEST](images/wiring_diagram.png)

 ### 3. Upload the Files